Elijah-Ugoh/Model-Training-For-Nuclei-Segmentation/README.md

 # A 2D Nuclei Segmentation Model for the Detection and Visualization of PACCs in Breast Cancer TMA Images
-This repository contains the code and step-by-step process for training a deep-learning model for 2D nuclei segmentation of poly-aneuploid cancer cells (PACCs) in breast cancer tissue microarray (TMA) images using the [StarDist deep-learning](https://github.com/stardist/stardist/tree/main) package in Python.
+This repository contains the code and step-by-step process for training a deep-learning model for 2D nuclei segmentation of poly-aneuploid cancer cells (PACCs) in breast cancer tissue microarray (TMA) images using the [StarDist deep-learning](https://github.com/stardist/stardist) package in Python.

 ## Overview
 StarDist is optimized for handling round-shaped objects like cells and nuclei and has no limitation regarding normalization and bit depth of the data.
-The training data consists of the raw tissue image crops obtained from breast cancer patients and the corresponding ground truth annotatations or labels (as masks) or each image.
+The training data consists of the raw tissue image crops obtained from breast cancer patients and the corresponding ground truth annotatations or labels (as masks) for each image.
 The model is trained to detect and segment nuclei of all sizes, including PACCs, present in breast cancer tissue images.

 Annotation was focused mainly on the nuclei and stromata in each tissue image, and PACCs are identifiable by their abnormally-large nuclei.
 The figure below shows a summarized workflow from a raw image crop, the ground truth annotation, and model prediction.